mykhani/device-tree-guide/README.md

 ~
 ```
 #### Root node
 The root node is the starting point of the devicetree's tree structure.
-It is denoted by ```/ {}```.
+It is marked by ```/ {}```.
 Each devicetree should have a single root node, which contains all other nodes.

 #### Device node
-A device node is of the following form:
+A device node has the following format:
 ```
 label: node_name@node_address {
     /* properties */
 };
 ```
+The description of the each node element follows.

 #### Label
-The label of the devicetree nodes serve its purpose during devicetree compilation.
-Depending on the context, a label could be used to generate either full devicetree node path or device phandle.
+The label of the devicetree nodes help during devicetree compilation.
+Depending on the context, a label could be used to generate either full ```device node path``` or ```device phandle```.

-* ##### Generating the full devicetree path from label
+##### Generating the full devicetree path from label
 When a label is referenced with ```&``` in ```aliases``` node or some other device node without ```<>```.

-* ##### Generating the devicetree phandle from label
+##### Generating the devicetree phandle from label
 When a label is referenced with ```&``` inside ```<>```.

 See the below example to see both path and phandle generation from the label.